csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-74.md

 When the party wakes, they talk about their plan for the day. [[Jade]] starts to tease [[Costi]] that he now has to give her all his blood for [[The Curator]], and gives him the [[Curator porcelain pin]] [[Hugh]] sees through it, but it seems to please them, and they give [[Jade]] a little boost. [[Hugh]]'s feeling sharp, and prays extra well this morning.
 His holy symbol is flickering black now.
 He can choose to heal slightly, or hurt others whenever he casts a spell through it.

-[[The Unforged Few|Our Party]] talks about how to get into [[The Providers]] [[Fundraiser]], and decide to have [[Hugh]] sending to [[Willen Guruden]].
+[[The Unforged Few|Our Party]] talks about how to get into [[The Providers]] [[Ichlior-Guruden Fundraiser]], and decide to have [[Hugh]] sending to [[Willen Guruden]].
 There's some disagreements about what to say, and [[The Unforged Few|Our Party]] debates how we should talk to him.
 We decide to try the beguiling route first and use our favors if we need them. [[Hugh]] eventually sends, "Hello.
 Heard you are hosting important fundraiser.
 We would love to attend. [[Costi]] is interested and wants to learn from YOU.
 Can speak of GRUNGSLAYINGS."
 He responds, "[[Hugh]], are you feeling alright?
 Of course you can come.
 I'm rather busy up until the event, but come 2 hours early.
 Shooting.
 Scotch.
 Conversation".

 They went to confirm that [[The Unforged Few|Our Party]] can talk to [[Caleb Schleuse]].
 The staff at [[Kildee's Ink and Quill]] got his contact and confirmed he'd be happy to talk to others interested in the mysteries of the multiverse.
 We plan that conversation for later.
 They gave us his location [[Wyndla’s Wyvern]], we can head there whenever.